KyleRego/anki_record/README.md

   - Investigate if note guid is determined in Anki in a non-random way
   - Note method missing should throw an error if the missing method is not one it responds to
   - Figure out if the database ever needs to be explicitly opened or closed
+  - Defining #inspect for the objects, so when the objects are shown in output, they are easier to look at

 ### Release checklist
 - Remove `require "pry"`